web3labs/blk-explorer-free/README.md

 1. Create a Linux VM with Ubuntu.
 2. From the created VM:
 	    1. Install Docker.
-	    2. Proceed as with local machine instructions above, remember to set the EXPLORER_IP variable to the IP address of the VM in the cloud
+	    2. Set `EXPLORER_IP=<Address_of_VM>` variable to the IP address of the VM in the cloud
+        3. Continue as per the local machine set-up above after ssh to VM, changing the
-	    3. Open ports 5000 and 8081 on the VM
+        4. Open ports 5000 and 8081 on the VM

 You will be able to access the explorer UI on the following endpoint: